TonyWu5/medical-office-calendar-scheduler/README.md

 This is a calendar app for doctor offices. <br/>
 The app submits a request to retrieve a list of doctors, and upon selection, submits another request to retrieve and displays an individual doctor's calendars for the date. <br/>
+The app also allows pre-existing appointments to be deleted and new appointments to be added. <br/>

 ## Instructions
 1. Run MySQL schema file 'db/schema.sql' <br/>